 The ‘Making it Easy’ Approach to Summer.

-Many children face the summer with multiple vacations, hanging at the pool and an endless array of sleepovers and daytrips to have fun.
+Many children face the summer with multiple vacations, hanging at the pool, and an endless array of sleepovers and day trips to have fun.
 They won’t crack a book, pick up a rake or make a bed.
-Mom or Dad are not only planning what seems like an endless array of entertainment, but they are also responding to ongoing requests for sleepovers, pool parties and sudden get-togethers.
-For others, sports practice and playing emerges as the primary activity, and family fun seems to hinge around these events.
+Mom or Dad is not only planning what seems like an endless array of entertainment, but they are also responding to ongoing requests for sleepovers, pool parties, and sudden get-togethers.
+For others, sports practice and playing emerge as the primary activity, and family fun seems to hinge around these events.

 So, what’s the problem you may ask?
 Isn’t this what everyone else is doing?

 So somehow, in the middle of this overloaded world of opinions, marketing messages, and exploding data, our sense of reasonableness has failed us.
 We have lost our compass along the way!